alessandrodalbello/google-hash-code/README.md

 ## How to

- - Build and install all the modules into local Maven repository (from project root):
+ - Build and package all the modules (from project root):

     ```shell script
-    $ mvn clean install
+    $ mvn clean package
     ```

  - Run from executable JAR (from module):